rokka-io/rokka-wordpress-plugin/readme.txt

 = 1.0.0 =

-* Initial release of the plugin
+* Initial release of this plugin